ED questions Sonia for two hours, Cong uses occasion to stage show of strength | Law-Order

 Priyanka Gandhi was allowed to stay in the Pravartan Bhawan headquarters of the agency, away from the questioning room, so she could be with her mother in case of a health issue and give her medicines.
 However, Rahul Gandhi left soon after.

-Ahead of Sonia Gandhi's appearance, Delhi Police deployed a huge force, including CRPF and RAF personnel, and barricaded the entire over one kilometre stretch between her residence and the ED office.
+Ahead of Sonia Gandhi's appearance, Delhi Police deployed a huge force, including CRPF and RAF personnel, and barricaded the entire over one kilometer stretch between her residence and the ED office.

 His party colleague P Chidambaram said the ED is not higher than the Supreme Court.